ismaildawoodjee/GreatEx/README.md

       - Postgres destination database `destdb` with schema `stage` (`postgres-dest` container), the penultimate location where transformed data is staged before moving it to the public schema.
       - Same destination database but with schema `public`, where the final transformed data is located

+    Each Datasource has its own Python script in the `dags/scripts/python/` folder where batches of data can be sampled, Expectation Suites created, and Checkpoints can be configured.